naomai/accuclock/README.md

 * Adjusting the clock after sync is done by slightly slowing down/speeding up the frequency over some period (30s)
 * To save power, disable WiFi radio after sync - need to further investigate the behavior of ESPNtpClient.
 * Create a test program for second ESP, which will be used for measuring the stability.

+There is a similar project for analog clocks - [ESP8266-WiFi-Analog-Clock](https://github.com/jim11662418/ESP8266-WiFi-Analog-Clock).
+The program skips the oscillator part by completely replacing the electronics inside clock - manually controls the movement of second hand.